Meet the Team

 Favorite Local Restaurant: Café Max for Sinful French Toast

 Ask Me About: Culver!
 This is my happy place, I’ve been a camper, summer camp employee, mom of campers, winter school employee, and winter school mom.
-I currently have two sons attending CMA: Drew is a senior in Band and Kamm is a freshman in Battery A. Next year we hope to add our other two children to the Culver tradition!
+I currently have three children attending Culver: Kamm and Wade in Battery A and Reid in Harbor.